mktrm/cse141L-s121/index.md

 ## DISCLAIMER
 Due to our unusual circumstances, the details in this syllabus may change (e.g. schedule, grading policy, assignments, etc.).
 We will update this syllabus in the event of changes as the course progresses.

+## Credit
+This page uses materials from John Eldon and Dean Tullsen.